 Most successful small business owners are quick to admit networking referrals are the most important part of advertising their firm.
 No matter what!
+Even in the Covid-19 era.

 They know the average dissatisfied customer tells over eleven people (which is bad advertising)!
 And they go to extra efforts to stop that from happening!